 10 Special Features of Mountainside Medical Center Internal Medicine Residency

 Here at Mountainside Medical Center, we provide the highest quality training environment to our residents – with a learner centric approach to the clinical environment while also maintaining patient-centered care.
-All residencies at Mountainside Medical Center are newly under the sponsorship of Hackensack University Medical Center and the Hackensack Meridian School of Medicine at Seton Hall University.
+All residencies at Mountainside Medical Center are newly under the sponsorship of Hackensack University Medical Center and the Hackensack Meridian School of Medicine.
 These features make Mountainside Medical Center an excellent place to train in Internal Medicine:

 1. Close mentoring and working relationships with faculty - Since we do not have fellows, our residents are the primary learners and therefore are given first opportunity to care for patients and perform procedures such as intubations, central lines, etc.